Multiple generalized cluster structures on $D(\text{GL}_n)$: Completeness

-\begin{proposition} Under the set-up of the current section, the entries of $X$ and $Y$ belong to the upper cluster algebra. \end{proposition} \begin{proof} As before, it suffices to show that the entries of $X$ and $Y$ can be expressed as Laurent polynomials in an extended cluster $\Psi$ obtained by a mutation at $g_{p+1,1}$ in the initial cluster.
-It is a consequence of Lemma~\ref{l:seq_cc} that all entries of $X$ except the $q$th row belong to the upper cluster algebra, for they are all cluster variables.
-Due to Lemma~\ref{l:entru} and the relation $XU = Y$, all entries of $Y$ except the $q$th row also belong to the upper cluster algebra.
+\begin{proposition} Under the setup of the current section, the entries of $X$ and $Y$ belong to the upper cluster algebra. \end{proposition} \begin{proof} Due to Corollary~\ref{c:comparu2}, it suffices to show that the entries of $X$ and $Y$ can be expressed as Laurent polynomials in the cluster $\Psi$ adjacent to the initial one in the direction of $g_{p+1,1}$.
+It follows from Lemma~\ref{l:seq_cc} and Remark~\ref{r:xvar} that all the entries of $X$ except the $q$th row belong to the upper cluster algebra, for they are themselves cluster variables.
+Due to Lemma~\ref{l:entru} and the relation $XU = Y$, all the entries of $Y$ except the $q$th row also belong to the upper cluster algebra.
 Therefore, we only need to find Laurent expressions for the $q$th rows of $X$ and $Y$.

 The mutation at $g_{p+1,1}$ yields

 which can be seen via an appropriate application of a Pl\"ucker relation.
 Expanding $g^\prime_{p+1,1}(X,Y)$ along the first column yields

 Since $p \neq q$, it follows from Lemma~\ref{l:seq_cc} that $\det X_{\{p\} \cup [p+2,n]}^{[2,n-p+1]}$ is a Laurent polynomial in terms of the variables of $\Psi$.
 Together with the above relation, we see that $y_{qn}$ is a Laurent polynomial in terms of the variables of $\Psi$ as well.